jvde-github/AIS-catcher/README.md

 This and other performance updates make the full version of AIS-catcher run on an early version of the Raspberry Pi with very limited drops.

 Release version **0.31**: allow input from stdin and very minor speed and performance improvements

-## Purpose

-The aim of ```AIS-catcher``` is to provide a platform to facilitate continuous improvement of receiver models.
-Any suggestions, observation or sharing of recordings for setups where the current models are struggling is highly appreciated!
-The algorithm behind the default receiver model was created in this way by investigating signals and trying different ways to get a coherent model running whilst keeping it simple at the same time.
-If I have some more free time I will try to expand the documentation and implement some improvement ideas.

 ## Installation and Windows Binary